DHCSSza/escalator-sadilar/content/champions/empower/index.md

 The working group will confirm programme content in March.
 The content will include foundational digital and computational skills for humanities and social sciences researchers.

-### WHO SHOULD JOIN?

-All sessions are open to women currently involved in humanities or social sciences research or teaching at public universities or research councils in South Africa.
-Social sciences and humanities undergraduates are welcome too!

-__No previous experience with digital scholarship or computational research required__.

-We welcome anyone interested to learn more!

 ### HOW TO GET INVOLVED